Medical Research Council (United Kingdom): Organisation and leadership

-The MRC is one of seven Research Councils which are part of UK Research and Innovation, in turn part of the Department for Business, Energy and Industrial Strategy.
-In the past, the MRC has been answerable to the Office of Science and Innovation, part of the Department of Trade and Industry.
+MRC is a council of UK Research and Innovation, a non-departmental public body sponsored by the Department for Science, Innovation and Technology.
+In the past, the MRC has been answerable to the Office of Science and Innovation, part of the Department of Trade and Industry and the later to the Department for Business, Energy and Industrial Strategy.

 The MRC is advised by a council which directs and oversees corporate policy and science strategy, ensures that the MRC is effectively managed, and makes policy and spending decisions.
 Council members are drawn from industry, academia, government and the NHS.
-Members are appointed by the Secretary of State for Business, Energy and Industrial Strategy.
+Members are appointed by the Secretary of State for Science, Innovation and Technology.
 Daily management is in the hands of the Executive Chair.
 Members of the council also chair specialist boards on specific areas of research.
 For specific subjects, the council convenes committees.